Indira Sheumaker

-Indira Sheumaker is a politician and activist currently serving as Ward 1 City Council Member for Des Moines, Iowa.
-She is the youngest member on the Des Moines City Council.
+Indira Sheumaker is a politician and activist who served as a member of the Des Moines, Iowa City Council for Ward 1 from 2022 to 2023.

 Early life

 Sheumaker was born in Des Moines to a Black American mother and a white American father.
 She was named in honor of Indira Gandhi.
 She graduated from Herbert Hoover High School.
 She was active in theatre while attending Iowa State University.

 In 2020, felony charges were brought against Sheumaker related to her participation in a July 1, 2020, protest against felony disenfranchisement at the Iowa State Capitol.
 Police alleged that Sheumaker assaulted a police officer and interfered with official acts causing serious injury.
-She faced an additional serious misdemeanor for allegedly assaulting another police officer.
+She faced an additional serious misdemeanor for allegedly assaulting another police officer, getting on his back and putting him in a chokehold.
 In May 2021, felony charges were dropped against Sheumaker after she accepted an agreement with the state pleading guilty to aggravated misdemeanor assault of a police officer.
 All other charges against Sheumaker were dropped.

-On June 30, 2022, two Des Moines police officers filed an assault lawsuit against six protesters, including Sheumaker.
+On June 30, 2022, two Des Moines police officers filed a lawsuit against six protesters, including Sheumaker, alleging assault.
+Sheumaker countersued in August, accusing officers of putting her in a chokehold and pushing her.
+Sheumaker’s countersuit against the officers was dismissed by a Polk County judge for falling outside the statute of limitations.
+The officers filed their suit one day before the deadline.

+Most of the officers involved in the lawsuit eventually settled or dismissed their claims against Sheumaker.
+However, Detective Jeff George maintained his case, seeking $250,000 in damages.
+In August 2024, George was granted a default judgment after Sheumaker stopped responding to court filings.
+On October 15, 2024, Judge Coleman McAllister awarded George $6,000.

 Career

 Prior to running for office, Sheumaker was involved as an activist with Des Moines' Black Liberation Movement.
 It was through her social justice activism and involvement in council meetings at the Des Moines City Council that Sheumaker decided to run for political office.
-She attended her first city council meeting in 2020 to advocate for an ordinance banning racial profiling.
+She attended a city council meeting for the first time in 2020 to advocate for an ordinance banning racial profiling.